Quota Management System

 There are limits on how much quota people can own – called aggregation limits.
 Aggregation limits can be placed on a whole species or an individual stock.

-In some cases, the Minister for Primary Industries may allow a person to hold more than the specified aggregation limit after consulting with other quota holders.
+In some cases, the Minister for Fisheries may allow a person to hold more than the specified aggregation limit after consulting with other quota holders.

 Aggregation limits don't apply to the Crown, Te Ohu Kai Moana Trustee Limited, and the Chatham Islands Enterprise Trust.